 AARP MedicareComplete plans cover features and benefits in addition to those included in Original Medicare.
 Members in some areas may have different plans from which to choose.
-The plans may include an integrated Medicare Part D prescription drug benefit.
+The plans often include an integrated Medicare Part D prescription drug benefit.

 - AARP MedicareComplete (HMO)